Nick Palmer: Board and computer wargames

 Palmer has written three books about board wargames (The Comprehensive Guide to Board Wargaming (1977), The Best of Board Wargaming (1980), and Beyond the Arcade: Adventures and Wargames on Your Computer (1984)).
 He designed and developed a computer game about the Battle of Britain, named Their Finest Hour.
 Palmer still attends international conventions, winning the Diplomacy championship at the World Boardgaming Championships in 2007, as well as giving a seminar in 2008 comparing the traits needed to succeed in wargaming to the traits needed to succeed in politics.

 He co-founded and edited Flagship magazine in 1983, which focused on play-by-mail games.
 A keen card player, he has represented the House of Commons at bridge.

 Parliamentary career

-Palmer joined the Labour Party on his twenty-first birthday and was selected as the Labour candidate for the ultra-safe Conservative seat of Chelsea in the 1983 general election.
+Palmer joined the Labour Party on his twenty-first birthday and was selected as the Labour candidate for the ultra-safe Conservative seat of Chelsea in the 1983 general election, as well as contesting the East Sussex and Kent South seat at the 1994 elections to the European Parliament.
 Prior to contesting Broxtowe, he edited and published a magazine to represent the views of ordinary Labour party members – Grass Roots.